Updated May 2023

 - Rain Pants: For rainy days in camp, if you want to get out of your dry suit.

 - Rain Hat: I’ve used the Seattle Sombrero for decades.
-Lets your neck ventilate way more than a parka hood.
-I tuck my parka hood inside my jacket to keep it dry, pulling it out only when its raining but too windy for the Seattle Sombrero.
+It lets your neck ventilate way more than a parka hood.
+I tuck my parka hood inside my jacket to keep it dry, pulling it out only when its too windy for the Seattle Sombrero.

 - Sun Hat: The Seattle Sombrero can do, but I like a light-weight folding baseball-style hat.